tcorbettclark/website-src/content/pages/_maintaining-my-website.md

 * Hot reloading localhost server, which rebuilds on change before signalling to browser(s) to reload.

+TODO: explain math rendering (markdown plugin to escape and include in span with class, then small javascript hook to call katex on all cells after DOM loaded.)

 TODO: explain webmanifest file, especially for favicons

 ## Colour and styling